ZuhairQuakes/Databricks-Spark-Humanitarian-Tool/README.md

-# Databricks Humanitarian Intelligence Platform with Spark Pipelines
+# Databricks Humanitarian Intelligence Platform (DHIP)

-H2C2 (Humanitarian Health Command Center) is a full-stack intelligence platform that fuses UN Humanitarian Needs Overview (HNO) and Humanitarian Response Plan (HRP) datasets into a single analytical layer — surfacing the funding mismatches, targeting gaps, and future neglect risks that decision-makers miss.
+DHIP is a full-stack intelligence application that consolidates fragmented UN Humanitarian Needs Overview (HNO) and Humanitarian Response Plan (HRP) data into a unified analytics environment.
+By doing so, it illuminates critical funding disparities, resource targeting shortfalls, and future neglect risks that typically evade global decision-makers.

 ---

 ## Overview

-Every year, billions of dollars in humanitarian aid are allocated without a clear picture of where the need is greatest.
-Some regions receive generous funding while others — equally devastated — are barely touched.
-H2C2 closes that gap through four integrated tools:
+Annually, billions of dollars in global humanitarian aid are distributed without clear visibility into where interventions are most urgently needed.
+As a result, certain crisis zones receive substantial financial backing, while other equally devastated regions remain severely underfunded.
+This platform bridges the allocation gap by utilising four seamlessly integrated tools:

 | Tool | Purpose |
 |---|---|